In order to protect our materials, we ask researchers to follow these rules:

 - You must register with the Archives & Special Collections librarian when you enter the reading room and provide a valid Benedictine ID, U.S. driver's license or state ID, or passport.

-- Please enjoy your food and drinks in the other areas of the library before or after your visit.
-No food and drinks permitted in the reading room because they can damage materials.
+- Enjoy your food and drinks in the other areas of the library before or after your visit.
+No food and drink is permitted in the reading room because they can damage materials.

-- Please leave all coats and bags, including laptop cases, with the librarian.
+- Leave all coats and bags, including laptop cases, with the librarian.
 Only appropriate research tools (notebooks, pencils, laptop computers, digital cameras) may be brought into the room.

 - Be gentle with materials and keep documents in the order in which you find them.

 - Do not mark any materials and use only pencils for taking written notes.

 - Copying will be done by archives staff unless permission is given by the archivist.
 Due to the fragility of some materials, the archivist reserves the right to refuse copy requests.